lbzhello/andy/README.md

 ## 3. Operator

-operator is just a kind of round bracket expression
+operator is a kind of round bracket expression

 #### Binary

+binary is a kind of round bracket expression than can omit '(' and ')'

 *expr1 op expr2*
 just like other scripts